COVID-19 Safety Protocols for Ramat Shalom’s Sanctuary Building

 In response to COVID-19 and Ramat Shalom’s desire to safely reopen our sanctuary, the following protocols have been put in place.
 These protocols are based on CDC guidelines; federal, state and local law; the guidance of Ramat Shalom’s Medical Committee; our Board of Directors and staff.
 We continue to learn more about this novel virus; if we learn new prevention and/or other applicable guidelines, we will update our protocols outlined below.

-Currently, we plan to open our Sanctuary Building for B’nai Mitzvah services and weddings only beginning August 22.
-To ensure everyone’s safety, gatherings will be limited to 20 people.
+Currently, we have opened our Sanctuary Building for B’nai Mitzvah services and weddings.
+To ensure everyone’s safety, gatherings will be limited to 40 people.
 A list of all attendees will need to be submitted to the synagogue office no later than four days before an event.
 Only those whose names are on the list will be admitted.
 This list must include photographers/videographers.
-The tickets mentioned below will not be required at this time.

 Friday night services will remain online and/or in the parking lot (please check our Facebook Page for the Drive-In Shabbat schedule) during this time period.
 They are currently not being held in the Sanctuary Building.